-I have reviewed the Athletic Training Program Policy and Procedure Manual and the School of Health Professions Student Handbook and agree to abide by all procedures, rules and regulations.
-I agree to maintain the course progression standards as described in the Athletic Training Student Policies.
-I am expected to adhere to my academic plan and may not change it without the advice and consent of my academic advisor.
-This includes transfer courses and courses substitutions.
-I understand that a minimum of 1,280 clock hours of athletic training experience is required from Stony Brook University and its affiliated sites to graduate and be eligible for NYS Certification.
-I understand that I must notify the Clinical Education Coordinator of any possible conflicts of interest at clinical sites.
-I understand that I must complete all requirements found under the Clinical Experience Policies section of the ATP Handbook.
-I understand that I am responsible for all expenses related to my clinical experiences.
-I understand that I must complete a minimum of one satisfactory athletic training clinical experience at Stony Brook University.
-I understand that I am responsible for securing transportation to/from my assigned clinical sites and related costs.
+- I agree to maintain the course progression standards as described in the Athletic Training Student Policies. - I am expected to adhere to my academic plan and may not change it without the advice and consent of my academic advisor.
+This includes transfer courses and courses substitutions. - I understand that a minimum of 1,280 clock hours of athletic training experience is required from Stony Brook University and its affiliated sites to graduate and be eligible for NYS Certification. - \\\\\ I understand that I must notify the Clinical Education Coordinator of any possible conflicts of interest at clinical sites. - I understand that I must complete all requirements found under the Clinical Experience Policies section of the ATP Handbook. - \\\\\ I understand that I am responsible for all expenses related to my clinical experiences. - I understand that I must complete a minimum of one satisfactory athletic training clinical experience at Stony Brook University. - I understand that I am responsible for securing transportation to/from my assigned clinical sites and related costs.

 I understand that Athletic Training is a healthcare profession.
 Therefore, medical records are initiated and retained in the athletic training facility.
 I am aware that confidentiality of these records and the information that I acquire during my academic and professional duties must be maintained.
 At no time should there be discussion about an injury or injured student-athlete with anyone other than the athletic training staff.
 This includes parents, roommates, professors, administrators, the media, and others in the community.
 I am aware that any breach of this trust may jeopardize my ability to continue in the program.
 I agree to present myself in a professional manner and demeanor and uphold the Standards of Practice established by the Board Of Certification and the National Athletic Trainers' Association Code of Ethics.
 I have reviewed and can access the links (URLs) to Stony Brook, SHP and ATP policy/procedures.
 Links are subject to change.
-I have read the Athletic Training Program Policies and Procedures Manual (ATP P&P) and the SHP Student Handbook (SHP SH) and agree to abide by its procedures, rules and regulations.
+I have read the Athletic Training Program Policies and Procedures Manual (ATP P&amp;P) and the SHP Student Handbook (SHP SH) and agree to abide by its procedures, rules and regulations.
 I understand that failure to meet the academic and/or clinical requirements presented in these manuals may result in my being removed from the program .